DanWahlin/RealtimeAIApp-JS/README.md

 # Realtime AI App - Language Coach and Medical Form Assistant

 This project demonstrates how to build a real-time AI application using the Azure OpenAI Realtime API.
 The demo app features a language coach and a medical form assistant.
-The language coach allows users to practice speaking a language and get instant feedback on their pronunciation, while the medical form assistant helps users fill out medical forms by conversing with them using real-time audio.
+The language coach allows users to practice speaking a language and get instant feedback on their pronunciation, while the medical form assistant helps users fill out medical forms by conversing with them using their voice.

 ## Getting Started